 Construction of the Estrella Substation would follow a typical sequence beginning with survey marking of staging areas and work areas, establishment of the private access road, vegetation clearance, fencing installation, grading, installation of culverts and swales, excavation of foundations, installation of facilities, and cleanup and post-construction restoration.
 Vegetation removal would be limited to areas within survey-marked boundaries, and would be completed utilizing mechanized equipment.
 To the extent practical, removed vegetation may be disposed of at a landfill.
-Site construction fencing would be installed during the site preparation stage, and would require digging to a depth of 45 feet to install fenceing anchor footings.
+Site construction fencing would be installed during the site preparation stage, and would require digging to a depth of 4 feet to install fencing anchors.

-Based on preliminary grading design, earthwork activities for the substation are anticipated to result in approximately 50,00068,000 cubic yards of cut and fill, balanced on site to the maximum extent possible.
-The cut and fill figure does not include approximately 16,500 cubic yards of topsoil which would be stripped and stockpiled during construction.
-Of the 16,500 cubic yards of topsoil, approximately 4,000 cubic yards would be used on site, and the balance (12,500 cubic yards) would be removed.
+Based on preliminary grading design, earthwork activities for the substation are anticipated to result in approximately 68,000 cubic yards of cut and fill, balanced on site to the maximum extent possible.
+Approximately 16,500 cubic yards of topsoil would be stripped and stockpiled and approximately 4,000 cubic yards of the stockpiled topsoil would be used during restoration, with the balance removed from the site.
 Generally, grading and excavation would be accomplished in a phased approach.
 Earthwork activities (e.g., grading, excavation) would be completed to meet project design specifications and match proposed grades, considering the geotechnical conditions at the site.
 Maximum excavation depths would occur on the transmission portion of the site and at the steel dead-end structures in the 230 kV substation.